Every few months, a strange stench saturated the air in the St. John Plant Science Laboratory at the University of Hawaii at Manoa.

 For existing buildings that seem to be the source of sniffles, Mendell says owners should get the opinion of an indoor air expert.
 If they do not find anything visible and definitive (like radon or asbestos), the easiest fix is usually an upgrade of the ventilation system.

-Unfortunately, the solutions to SBS are rarely simple.
+Unfortunately, the solutions to Sick Building Syndrome are rarely simple.
 In past cases, Mendell says he found that a building’s ventilation system was being corrupted because it was taking in air from a busy bus stop outside.
 The solution was moving the stop and sending its idling diesel buses down the street.
 Sometimes, humans and the chemicals they spread aren’t always the problem: In another instance, the culprit was bird nests in the building’s duct system.

 Illustration by Tin Nguyen